 Custom Indoor Sauna Installation

 Custom indoor saunas are permanent, built-in installations designed around the specific dimensions and layout of a space inside your home.
 They're ideal if you want a sauna you can step into barefoot on a Tuesday night without ever leaving the house in total privacy.
-This approach also comes with certain inherent cost efficiencies in regards to energy consumption and scope compared to outdoor saunas.
+This approach also comes with certain inherent cost efficiencies in regards to energy consumption and scope compared to outdoor sauna builds.

 Driftwood Custom Saunas designs and builds custom indoor saunas for homeowners across Columbus and Central Ohio.
 Spare closet, basement corner, or dedicated wellness room—we handle everything from first sketch to the first heat session.